-At the start of his Turn, there are 2 on the Fled Units Space 5.
+At the start of her Turn, there are 2 on the Fled Units Space 5.

-He adds the 2 Fled to the 4 Reinforcements he may place.
-He places a total of 6 in Dover to reinforce the 2 stationed there.
+She adds the 2 Fled to the 4 Reinforcements she may place.
+She places 5 into Dover to reinforce the 2 stationed there, and 1 into Halifax, Nova Scotia which the British also control.